 The 1971 Morecambe and Wise Christmas Show is where everything came together.
-Three consecutive sequences would prove to be all-time classics that have been endlessly re-shown over the past four decades.
+Three consecutive sequences are all-time M&W classics and have been endlessly re-shown over the past four decades.

 The show opens with Eric registering his appreciation of the audience.
 “Lovely audience.
 They’ve done us proud, haven’t they, the BBC.
 Not bad, considering they fell off the back of a lorry.
 I love them when they’re like this, all drunk.
 Beautiful”.
 Eric and Ernie then discuss just how much the BBC values them.
 It appears that Dick Emery is top-rated, with Ern below him and Eric right at the bottom (if the size of the tankards they receive are anything to go by).
 Eric’s certainly dismayed with the size of his (“I’ve only got a little-un”).

 The sight of M&W dressed as turkeys is something that lingers long in the memory.
 Presumably they decided not to do a retake at the start (where Ernie almost falls over) as it would have dulled the audience’s appreciation of their initial appearance.
 It’s broad stuff, but there are some good lines, such as Eric’s “I don’t fancy lying in a tin of hot fat, on me back, with a roast potato stuck between me knees”.

 There’s something missing from this show – no Kenny Ball and his Jazzmen.
 And frankly, Los Zafiros are no substitute.
 Following that disappointment, we then move into the heart of the show.
 The next thirty minutes or so (Glenda Jackson, Andre Previn, Shirley Bassey) are pretty much as good as it gets.